jes106/djangocon-voting-system-template/README.md

 ## License

-MIT License.
+GNU License.
 Free to use and modify during the workshop.